top of page

 My First Moroccan Riad Experience: Lhostel à Casablanca

 In my previous post, I had just walked a magical mile to my hostel and got checked in.
 Now, let me take you deeper into the hostel and fill your imagination with the beauty of Moroccan décor.
-Welcome to the Lhostel à Casablanca experience as I recall it at that time.
+Welcome to L'hostel à Casablanca experience as I recall it at that time.
 When you come to Morocco, especially for the first time, you find yourself in awe of how the hostels and riads are not only decorated but alive with the spirit of their heritage.
-The tilework, the lighting, t
+The tilework, the lighting, the

 runawaynarrative